 A book critique (also known as a manuscript critique or manuscript assessment) reviews your book, looking at elements such as structure, writing style and content.
 As an author, you’re too close to your book to spot most problems, weaknesses and inconsistencies, but a professional book critique helps you address issues, further develop your book and get a better idea of its suitability for publication.

 My role is not to criticise and knock an author’s confidence, but to offer constructive feedback.
 I’m sensitive in my approach, and I make a point of telling authors what’s good in their writing as well as where they can develop.
-Above all, I’m always honest (there’s no point commissioning a critique unless you want the truth).
+Above all, I’m always honest (there’s no point commissioning a book critique unless you want the truth).

 While accepting constructive feedback is difficult, it really does help you grow as a writer.
-A critique is a great first step in the editorial process, before diving into developmental work or polishing the language.
+A book critique is a great first step in the editorial process, before diving into developmental work or polishing the language.

-Comprehensive book critique
+The book critique service